 Nanaimo is one of the most colourful stops on your tour of British Columbia’s coast.
 Its richness and many layers are perhaps best symbolized by the dessert bar that bears its name.
 It is “The Harbour City” which should send a positive signal to boaters, but it has also been called “the bathtub race capital of Canada” and “the hub, tub and pub city”, which reveal Nanaimo’s playful side (video).
 But don’t be fooled.
 The Nanaimo Bar Trail does not lead to watering holes, although these may be found in the charming downtown that features the shops competing to make the best namesake dessert.

 The Nanaimo Boat Basin tucks you into the heart of the waterfront.
-It is more serene at the Waterfront Marina and Suites, but still a short walk to the “action.”
+Waterfront Marina and Suites and Stones Marina offer lavish amenities in Newcastle Channel, just a short walk from the “action.”
 A must visit is to the Dinghy Dock Pub, Canada’s only floating pub.
 The name tells boaters how to get there.
 There is a ferry from the Boat Basin for the boatless.
-For ultimate serenity in a full service marina, just 16 kilometres away, moor at Page’s Resort and Marina, a good base for the Gulf Islands and visits to town.
+For ultimate serenity in a full-service marina, just 16 kilometres away, moor at Page’s Resort and Marina, a good base for the Gulf Islands and visits to town.